orbeon/orbeon-forms-doc/form-builder/formulas-examples.md

 ## Number of weekdays between 2 dates

-- **Input** – In the following XPath expression, the start and end dates are inline, so you'll most likely want to modify it to refer to, say, dates entered by users in a form fields.
+- *Input* – In the following XPath expression, the start and end dates are inline, so you'll most likely want to modify it to refer to, say, dates entered by users in a form fields.
-- **Weekends** – The expression takes Saturday and Sunday to be part of the weekend.
+- *Weekends* – The expression takes Saturday and Sunday to be part of the weekend.
+- *First day of the week* – The expression assumes Monday is the first day of the week.
+For instance check that on your system `format-date(xs:date('2018-12-10'), '[F1]')` returns 1.
+If not, you'll need to change the expressions for `$startW` and `$endW`.
-- **Credits** – This is a translation to XPath of [Java code written by Roland](https://stackoverflow.com/a/44942039/5295).
+- *Credits* – This is a translation to XPath of [Java code written by Roland](https://stackoverflow.com/a/44942039/5295).

 ```xpath
 for